instructlab/instructlab/docs/gpu-acceleration.md

 lspci -n -n -k | grep -A 2 -e VGA -e 3D
 ```

-You should now see "Kernel driver in use: nvidia".
+You should now see `Kernel driver in use: nvidia`.
 The next step is to ensure
 CUDA 12.4 is installed.

 ```shell